-As part of Ackerman’s 60th Anniversary Celebration, the 2020 Emotionally Focused Therapy (EFT) program will be held on-site at the Ackerman Institute.
+As part of Ackerman’s 60th Anniversary Celebration, the 2020 Emotionally Focused Therapy (EFT) program will be held at the Ackerman Institute.

 Seating in this externship is intentionally limited in order to foster a more personal, experiential learning environment.
 EFT therapists will be present to assist with learning and practice in small groups.